rmello4d/TheSustainableDeveloper/mindlanguage.md

 Everybody could be saved.
 You try to yell but your friends cannot understand precisely your primal sounds.

-As it goes, you manage to escape and reach the safe place but, seconds later, one of your friends is caught.
+As it goes, you've managed to escape and reach the safe place but, seconds later, one of your friends is caught.

 The lion roars victory.